MickeyKay/better-font-awesome-library/RELEASING.md

 BFAL versions are published from repository tags and discovered automatically by Packagist.
 Do not add a `version` field to `composer.json`.

+The active Font Awesome 7 runtime foundation changes the implicit channel default and therefore must not be published on the BFAL 2.x release line.
+BFAL 2.x remains the Font Awesome 5-compatible line.
+Before publication, prepare and review a separate BFAL 3.0.0 release change that updates every version surface, compatibility note, archive expectation, and consumer integration requirement.
+Do not publish the Font Awesome 7 runtime under a 2.x tag.

+For development-only archive verification, this foundation adds `inc/class-bfa-release-data-v2-refresher.php` to the 34-file BFAL 2.1.0 inventory, producing 35 regular production files.
+The future 3.0.0 release-preparation change must replace the historical 2.1.0 archive instructions below with the final reviewed version, root directory, inventory, and checksum expectations.

 ## Prepare and verify

-When updating the inactive Font Awesome 7 fallback, select one exact official npm version and regenerate it with:
+When updating the Font Awesome 7 fallback, select one exact official npm version and regenerate it with:

 ```console